nitrain/nitrain/README.md

 ### Dependencies

-The nitrain package uses the `antspy` package to efficiently read and transform medical images.
-It relies on the `antspynet` package to create some architectures.
-Additionally, you can use keras (tf.keras or keras3), tensorflow, or pytorch as backend - with support for only importing the framework you are using.
+The `nitrain-image` package is a key dependency that allows you to efficiently read and transform medical images.
+It is based on the ITK framework for medical imaging.
+Additionally, you can use keras (tf.keras or keras3), tensorflow, pytorch, or jax as backend for creating your models.

 <br />